BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 The red buds of silver maple also rain down in spring, forming rafts in sloughs so thick that migrating warblers and larger birds like the disappearing rusty blackbird swarm and walk across the burgundy-colored mats, feeding on insects.
 Later in spring the maple’s helicopter seeds—keys—twirl down from treetops and float so densely against boathouses that some of my neighbors mount outboard motors to docks and loosen the mats with a churning engine rather than try to send them downstream with a canoe paddle, as I do.

 Before the locks and dams, the river dropped so low in late summer and early fall that people walked across her.
 Mudflats emerged.
-Cottonwoods, river birches and other trees pioneered the muck, and islands formed.
+Cottonwoods, river birches and other trees pioneered the muck, roots held soil, and islands formed.
 Now the historic forest of the slow sinuous river is gone.
 Floods last longer and crest higher in the channelized river than in the old natural river.
 Silver maples thrive in the wetter conditions.
-They create a closed canopy that shades out young cottonwoods and also swamp white oaks, black willows and river birch.[18]
+They create a closed canopy that shades out young cottonwoods and also swamp white oaks, black willows and river birch.[20]
 When the canopy opens and sunlight reaches the forest floor, the exotic Reed’s Canary grass usually moves in like an army of European settlers on Native ground, choking out tree growth altogether.

 But cottonwood seedlings sprout between sidewalk cracks and in gravel lots and lawns in town.
 I transplant them in pots on my docks, and when they grow five or six feet high, Barbi and I move them to parks.